MISP/misp-rfc/misp-taxonomy-format/raw.md

 **ransomware-roles** : The seven roles seen in most ransomware incidents.

-**retention** : Add a retenion time to events to automatically remove the IDS-flag on ip-dst or ip-src attributes.
+**retention** : Add a retention time to events to automatically remove the IDS-flag on ip-dst or ip-src attributes.
 We calculate the time elapsed based on the date of the event.
 Supported time units are: d(ays), w(eeks), m(onths), y(ears).
 The numerical_value is just for sorting in the web-interface and is not used for calculations.

 **rsit** : Reference Security Incident Classification Taxonomy